-Note: Skyline is still under active development and should be considered an "alpha" product.
+Note: Skyline is still under active development and should be considered a beta product.
 Its usage and system requirements are subject to change between versions.
 See Versioning for more details.

 After installing Skyline, you will be able to invoke the command line tool by

 To get started quickly, check out the Getting Started page on the Skyline website.

 For more information about using Skyline, including standalone profiling and setting up a remote project, please see the Skyline documentation.

 Skyline uses semantic versioning.
 Before the 1.0.0 release, backward compatibility between minor versions will not be guaranteed.

 The Skyline command line tool and plugin use independent version numbers.
 However, it is very likely that minor and major versions of the command line tool and plugin will be released together (and hence share major/minor version numbers).

 Generally speaking, the most recent version of the command line tool and plugin will be compatible with each other.

 This repository holds the released version of the Skyline Atom plugin.
 Skyline is developed in a monorepository, which can be found here.

 Skyline is open source software that is licensed under the Apache 2.0 License.